 On a square nestled between the canals is NeL, a café that the locals love.
 All ages are welcome at this family-friendly space, which epitomises the Dutch tradition of enjoying the sun with good company at a cosy café.
 Try the award-winning burgers—paired with a cold beer, of course—while the kids go off and play nearby.
 Head over on Monday evening, when the café hosts live jazz from Dutch and international musicians.

-A grand view of the Amstel River makes Amstelhoeck a great location to admire the architecture, culture and atmosphere of Amsterdam—and with such a large terrace, it’s perfect for large groups.
+A grand view of the Amstel River makes Amstel 1 a great location to admire the architecture, (drink and food) culture and atmosphere of Amsterdam—and with such a large terrace, it’s perfect for larger groups.
 Guests can spend a few hours idly watching the boats sail by while enjoying lunch or just drinks with friends and family, or have an intimate dinner for two just before attending a performance at the Dutch National Opera & Ballet, located just next door.

 Make an escape from the city at Meneer Nieges, which, although still located in bustling Amsterdam Central, is a lowkey place for locals and tourists alike.
 The large terrace puts on a spectacular display of the IJ River, where visitors can chow down on an unexpectedly sophisticated lunch or dinner, including oysters, quinoa salads and lamb.
 It’s not all quiet time at Meneer Nieges, though—the café regularly holds special evening events to get guests dancing.